 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-Compared to many other Asian countries, Cambodia is surprisingly gay-friendly for visitors.
-There are no major gay pride events here and legal recognition of gay unions or even anti-discrimination laws are still far off.
-Still, LGBTQ travelers will feel welcome and safe everywhere they travel.
-There is a relatively large gay scene in the capital, Phnom Penh.
+Compared to many other Asian countries, Cambodia is surprisingly queer-friendly for visitors.
+There are no major pride events, and legal recognition of same-sex unions or even anti-discrimination laws are still far off.
+Still, LGBTQ+ travelers will feel welcome and safe everywhere they travel.
+There is a relatively large queer scene in the capital, Phnom Penh.

-There is a small gay pride celebration that has taken place annually in Phnom Penh since 2003 and the country got its first LGBTQ magazine called Q Cambodia in June 2017.
-The Cambodian government also announced it will introduce a new gay course in schools called "Life Skills" to teach students about LGBTQ issues, sexuality and gender.
+There is a small pride celebration that has taken place annually in Phnom Penh since 2003.
+The Cambodian government also announced it will introduce a new queer-friendly course in schools called "Life Skills" to teach students about LGBTQ+ issues, sexuality and gender.

-You will see fellow LGBTQ travelers and locals in Phnom Penh and Siem Reap, especially in higher-end accommodation, and locals are used to seeing gay couples and groups.
-In remote areas, locals will not react with any hostility to LGBTQ travelers, though they may watch you with curiosity.
+You will see fellow LGBTQ+ travelers and locals in Phnom Penh and Siem Reap, especially in higher-end accommodation, and locals are used to seeing same-sex couples and groups.
+In remote areas, locals will not react with any hostility to LGBTQ+ travelers, though they may watch you with curiosity.
 If you request a single bed, your wishes will be respected without question.
-Tour guides will most certainly have seen many other gay visitors, and the gay tour operators mentioned below hire gay qualified guides when possible, vetting all their guides to ensure they are comfortable with LGBTQ guests.
+Tour guides will most certainly have seen many other queer visitors, and the tour operators mentioned below hire LGBTQ+-qualified guides when possible, vetting all their guides to ensure they are comfortable with queer guests.

 The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) publishes an annual survey of sexual orientation laws.